mojochao/npm-mode/README.md

 # npm-mode

-This repository provides an [Emacs](https://www.gnu.org/software/emacs/) minor mode for working with [NPM](https://www.npmjs.com/) projects.
+This is *npm-mode*, an [Emacs](https://www.gnu.org/software/emacs/) minor mode for working with [NPM](https://www.npmjs.com/) projects.

 ## Installation

 ### Package Manager

-The recommended way to install npm-mode.el is through the package manager and [MELPA](https://github.com/milkypostman/melpa).
+The recommended way to install *npm-mode* is through the package manager and [MELPA](https://github.com/milkypostman/melpa).

 ### Manual Installation

-Start by cloning the package repository.
+Start by cloning the *npm-mode* package repository:

 `$ git clone https://github.com/mojochao/npm-mode.git /your/path/here`

-Finish by loading the package in your emacs configuration.
+Finish by loading the *npm-mode* package in your emacs configuration:

 ```
 (add-to-list 'load-path "/your/path/here/npm-mode")